saikirangurijal/cloudcentersuite/Content/Networking/loadbalancers/F5/README.md

                     Example : http://<Your_REPO_Server_IP>/apps/opencartapppkg.zip

- Step 4 : Download the integration unit bundle (that conatins logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Networking/loadbalancers/F5/WorkloadManager/f5_iu.zip)
+ **Step 4** : Download the integration unit bundle (that conatins logo, service json and application profile) from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Networking/loadbalancers/F5/WorkloadManager/f5_iu.zip)

- Step 5: Extract the above bundle on any linux based machine and navigate to extracted folder
+ **Step 5**: Extract the above bundle on any linux based machine and navigate to extracted folder

- Step 6 : Download the Service Import script zip file from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/raw/master/Scripts/serviceimport.zip)
+ **Step 6** : Download the Service Import script zip file from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/raw/master/Scripts/serviceimport.zip)

- Step 7: Copy the Service Import script zip file to the directory extracted above in Step 5 and Unzip the service import script bundle.
+ **Step 7**: Copy the Service Import script zip file to the directory extracted above in Step 5 and Unzip the service import script bundle.

- Step 8 : Download the Dockerfile from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/raw/master/dockerimages/Dockerfile) and copy to the extracted folder in Step 5
+ **Step 8** : Download the Dockerfile from [here](https://wwwin-github.cisco.com/CloudCenterSuite/Content-Factory/raw/master/dockerimages/Dockerfile) and copy to the extracted folder in Step 5

  ##### NOTE : Download the "Dockerfile" only if Docker image for service import is not created earlier